cheomanigua/godotdoc/content/docs/composition.md

 ![alt](/images/components.webp)

-1. What are components
+#### 1. What are components

 - Small blocks of useful functionality
 - Work independently of another component
 - Can be re-configured for easy prototyping
-    - Ideally known as little as possible outside of the component
+- Ideally know as little as possible outside of the component

-2. Accessing components.
+#### 2. Accessing components

 Can be done with noticeable coupling using:

-    - get_node("SomeNode") or $SomeNode
+- $SomeNode or get_node("SomeNode")
 - %SomeNode
 - @export var my_node: Node
 - creating a class
-    - using the physics engine (Areas, etc.)
 - @export NodePath

-3. Component communication.
+#### 3. Component communication

 Can be done with minimal coupling using:

 - signals
 - groups
 - autoloads
+- using the physics engine (colliders)
+- propagate_call
 - contracts
 - signal relays
-    - propagate_call

 ## Accessing a node from the same scene